tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_curl_with_petstore.md

 Although Postman is probably easier to use, curl lends itself to power-level usage.
 Quality assurance teams often construct advanced test scenarios that iterate through a lot of curl requests.

 {% include random_ad3.html %}

+## Understanding idempotent methods

+One concept important to understand with HTTP methods is "idempotency."
+Roy Fielding defines idempotency as follows:

+> "A request method is considered 'idempotent' if the intended effect on the server of multiple identical requests with that method is the same as the effect for a single such request.
+Of the request methods defined by this specification, PUT, DELETE, and safe request methods are idempotent" ([RFC 7231, 4.2.2](https://tools.ietf.org/html/rfc7231#section-4.2.2).

+In other words, with idempotent methods, you can run them multiple times without multiplying the results.
+Idempotent methods include GET, PUT, and DELETE, while POST is not (see [8.1.3](https://tools.ietf.org/html/rfc7231#section-8.1.3) for a more detailed list).

+Todd Fredrich explains idempotency by [comparing it to a pregnant cow](http://www.restapitutorial.com/lessons/idempotency.html).
+Let's say you bring over a bull to get a cow pregnant.
+Even if the bull and cow mate multiple times, the result will be just one pregnancy, not a pregnancy for each mating session.

 ## Import curl into Postman